Language Placement Testing

 How do I take the language placement test?

-The placement tests for Chinese, French, German, Italian, Japanese, Latin and Spanish are online.
-Foreign language placement tests can be accessed through Blackboard, in your Freshman Studies organization.
+The placement tests for Chinese, French, German, Italian, Japanese, Latin and Spanish and Modern Standard Arabic are online and can be accessed through Blackboard, in your Freshman Studies organization/community.
 If you are taking the Spanish placement test, be sure your computer has a microphone and speakers.

 FAQ's about Language Placement Testing

-No. If you have never studied a particular language, do not take the placement test for that language.
+No. If you plan to study a language that you have never studied before, do not take the placement test for that language.
 You can register directly for Elementary I.

 If you have taken language courses before, the Refresher course will help you prepare for Intermediate I. For example, if you took two years of French during your Freshman and Sophomore years of high school, but have not studied French for the last two years, you most likely just need to refresh your skills in that language.
-The Refresher course can assist you in completing your language requirement in a timely manner.
-Upon successful completion of the Refresher course, you register for Intermediate I.
+Although there are no college credits associated with e Refresher courses, they can assist you in completing your language requirement in a timely manner.
+Upon successful completion of the Refresher course, you will register for Intermediate I.

 You should talk with your professor first, then the chair of the department or coordinator for that language.

-You may not register for a higher or lower level course without approval from the professor and coordinator for that language / department chair.
+You may not register for a higher or lower level course without approval from the professor and coordinator for that language or the department chair.

 As the foreign language requirements for the schools and degrees differ, please check with your mentor or advisor to verify your degree program’s language requirements.